J.D., 1976, Howard University

 Professor Rogers has taught a number of courses during his career in legal education.
 They include: Corporations; Securities Regulation; Agency, Partnerships and Other Unincorporated Business Organizations; Property; Federal Courts; Conflict of Laws; Entrepreneurship, Law and Policy; Remedies; Title VII Litigation; and Civil Procedure.

 Prior to becoming a law professor, Professor Rogers practiced law in both the private and government sectors.
 During this time period, Professor Rogers, among other things, argued appellate cases for the Equal Employment Opportunity Commission between 1979 and 1983 in the various United States Circuit Courts of Appeal.
+Some of the cases that Professor argued during that time include the following:

 Professor Rogers has published important scholarly articles which have been heavily cited.
 Noteworthy examples of his scholarship include an article titled The Black Quest for Economic Liberty: Legal, Historical and Related Considerations, 48 How.
 L.J.
 1 (2004); and another titled The Constitutionality of the Defense of Marriage Act and State Bans on Same-Sex Marriage: Why They Won’t Survive, 54 How.
 L.J.
 125 (2010).